-Planning for the future of the Highlands Preservation Area requires a clear understanding and assessment of existing land uses and development within the Area, in the areas surrounding it, and throughout the municipality.
-The Township Land Use Inventory, prepared by Burgis Associates, Inc. in August 2012 (see Exhibit B), is representative of the Township's most current knowledge of land use and development conditions within the municipality.
+Planning for the future of the Highlands Area requires a clear understanding and assessment of existing land uses and development within the Highlands Area, in the areas surrounding the Highlands Area, and throughout the municipality.
+The Borough Land Use Inventory prepared by Kauker Associates, is representative of land use and development conditions within the municipality through July 1994 (see Exhibit B).
+The Land Use Inventory requires an update to accurately represent existing land uses.